Category Archives: Our Life

 Our Young Living Membership:

-Young Living’s supplements and essential oils are another whole realm of health that encompass many, many uses.
-They are wonderful for so many things for adults, kids & pets from relaxation, pampering, beauty to health & wellness support, oil infused supplements which better digest and assimilate and even household items.
-If you would like to order one or two oils to try I am happy to get some for you with my membership but I also highly recommend you start with your own membership.
-As you’ve probably figured out I am passionate about the holistic health arena and would love to share what I’ve learned with you and make sure you have the tools you need to use them to their fullest potential to improve you, your family and your pets health!
-Here’s my personal membership referral link https://beta.youngliving.com/vo/#/signup/start?sponsorid=1871264&enrollerid=1871264 Check them out!
-You won’t regret it!
+Young Living’s essential oils are another whole realm of health that encompass many uses.
+They are wonderful for so many things for Ā adults, kids & pets from relaxation, pampering, beauty to health & wellness support, supplements and even household items.
+If you would like to order one or two oils to try I am happy to get some for you with my membership but I also highly recommend you start your own membership for the perks, discounts and accessibility.
+Here’s my personal referral link to a few of our faves https://bit.ly/3Dp5NsX

 Home Sweet Homebirth